Social Accession Loan (SAP)

-The Social Accession Loan (SIP) is a mortgage granted to people with modest incomes.
-It must be used to become the owner of the principal residence (by purchasing or having it built) or to carry out work there (for example, work to adapt to disability).
-To be eligible, one must meet income conditions, which vary according to the location of the housing concerned and the number of occupants.
-The SIP interest rate is capped.
+The Social Accession Loan (SAP) is a mortgage for low-income individuals.
+It must be used to acquire ownership of the principal residence (by purchasing it or having it built) or to carry out work (for example, disability adjustment work).
+Eligibility requires income requirements, which vary according to the location of the dwelling and the number of occupants.
+The interest rate on the SAP is capped.

 The loan may be used in particular to finance the following operations:

-- Purchase of land and construction of housing on that land
+- Purchase of land and construction of housing on land

 - Purchase of new housing

-- Purchase of old housing and improvement works if necessary
+- Purchase of old housing and improvements if necessary

-where the loan finances work, it must be completed within the time limit for repayment of the loan.
-It is possible to request an extension of time for work, in certain situations.
+where the loan finances works, these must be completed within the repayment period of the loan.
+It is possible to request an extension of time for work in certain situations.

-The dwelling must become the principal residence of the borrower no later than 1 year after completion of the work or purchase.
+The dwelling must become the borrower's principal residence no later than 1 year after completion of the works or purchase.

 This period may be extended to a maximum of 6 years if the following 2 conditions are met:

-- The accommodation will be occupied by the borrower from the date of his retirement
+- The dwelling will be occupied by the borrower from the date of retirement

-- The accommodation is rented until this date respecting specific rules
+- The accommodation is rented until this date in compliance with specific rules

 For a dwelling to be considered a principal residence, it must be occupied at least 8 months per year.